MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 This scenario article suggests different reports and dashboards you can use to assess your status and measure progress.
 Ultimately you want to develop a set of metrics that you can use to show progress and to identify where a new vulnerability might be emerging.
 You can use the various reports and dashboards to gather the metrics that are most important for your organization.

+#### Team and organization metrics
-The following table lists some example metrics.
+The following table lists some example metrics you can use to track your team and organization security posture.

 | Business enablement | Security posture | Security response | Security improvement |
 | --- | --- | --- | --- |